 A process, usually statutory, whereby a procurement department may source items without formal bidding procedures.

 The act of disregarding minor errors or technical nonconformance in the offer that will not adversely affect the competition or prejudice one offeror in favor of another.

 A structure used for the storage of material which provides protection against theft, damage, or deterioration.

 Used for requisitioned supplies found to be in excess of requirements and which must be returned to the warehouse.

 An instrument showing that the signer has possession of certain described goods for storage, and obligating the signer to deliver the goods to a specified person, or to that person’s order, or bearer, upon return of the instrument.

-A document prepared by a government department or agency to remove items stocked in Inventory from the warehouse.
+A document prepared by a department or entity to remove items stocked in Inventory from the warehouse.

 The performance of those administrative and physical distribution functions incidental to and required in the conduct of the storage activity.